 Tom Eggert has emeritus status at the University of Wisconsin-Madison where he developed classes in sustainability and systems thinking.
 He taught the first class on sustainability at UW in 1994 and has received numerous teaching awards.
 He served on the UW task force that created the Office of Sustainability, he travel on a Fulbright Scholarship to Latvia (where he taught classes on sustainability) and he was one of the co-developers of the School of Business’ certificate in Business, Environment & Social Responsibility.
 In 2008, he founded the WI Sustainable Business Council, and served as the Executive Director until his retirement in 2018.
 In addition, he founded and oversees Wisconsin Microfinance; a non-profit that raises money for microloans in Haiti and the Philippines.
 He sits on a number of non-profit boards and speaks frequently on sustainability, socially responsible investing and microfinance.
 He holds a law degree from George Washington University, a Masters in Public Administration from UW, and, prior to law school, was a Peace Corps volunteer in the Philippines.

 Judith Mouton M.A.
-Ed. is Program Director, Sustainability Education Development and Student Engagement at Johnson Controls -Building Technologies and Solutions.
-Judith has been responsible for leading the development of the company’s green energy education programs since 2007.
-In this role, she collaborates with colleges, universities, K12 school districts, public housing and industry associations to develop renewable energy curricula, degreed programs, energy education summits, STEAM Camps, and professional workforce development seminars to move communities to the blue economy.
+Ed. is Program Director, Sustainability Education Development and Student Engagement at Johnson Controls Building Technologies and Solutions.
+Judith has been leading the company’s green energy education programs since 2007.
+In this role, she collaborates with colleges, universities, K-12 school districts, public housing, and industry associations to develop renewable energy curricula, degree programs, energy education summits, STEAM Camps, and professional workforce development seminars that move communities to the blue economy.

-She is a dedicated to ensuring students, of all disciplines, understand their impact on the environment and have the knowledge to change our country’s energy future.
+She is dedicated to ensuring students of all disciplines understand their impact on the environment and have the knowledge to change our country’s energy future.